 Project Two: Rochester has a rich history of immigrant organizations.
 (Samuel Baily might call these formal institutions, a term you will appreciate around week 6 in the semester.)
 For this project, you will work alongside your classmates to make a database of current immigrant organizations, businesses, services, and groups.
 Your database should be annotated and, when possible, should provide approximate locations.
 This is an example of how this type of information can be used http://apps.btinker.digitalscholar.rochester.edu/ol-map/movie.webm.
 The city directories from the early 20th century contain a version of this.

-/ Presentation (due 4/28 for HIS252 and during finals week for HIS252W)e additional and primary sources paper (due along with a preliminary final paper bibliography on Sunday, March 19th)This paper will be in Chicago-style and the title page will include a 150- to 200-word abstract, keywords, and temporal parameters.
+Final Paper / Presentation (due 4/28 for HIS252 and during finals week for HIS252W):

+Your final research paper will use additional secondary sources and primary sources to analyze and critique the theoretical discussion of immigration explored in your comparative paper (due along with a preliminary final paper bibliography on Sunday, March 19th).
+This paper will be in Chicago-style and the title page will include a 150- to 200-word abstract, keywords, and temporal parameters.

 If you are taking this course to fulfill a Latin American Studies minor or geographic area, your final paper should reflect this focus.
-If you would like to research the city of Rochester, in addition to the Central Public Library, tand other libraries and archives throughout the city veyou will be introduced to these()
+If you would like to research the city of Rochester, in addition to the Central Public Library, the University of Rochester and other libraries and archives throughout the city have several collections and resources that speak to the city’s rich history with immigration.
+Throughout the semester, you will be introduced to these collections and come to better understand the archival research process.
+Through this paper you will gain an appreciation of the city’s history and will build a foundation in understanding how history can inform the complexities of emigration and (im)migration we encounter in the world today.

 If you choose to work on the Rochester area, Rochester History publication (organized through the public library now published through RIT Press) accepts submissions on a rolling basis throughout the year.